EDAO-Project/Jazero/README.md

 }
 ```

-Loading a table corpus of 200,000 tables will take approximately 34 hours.
+Loading a table corpus of 100K tables will take around a full day, depending on the machine.

 ### Connector